 Solution: Delay the pop-up so it doesn’t show when people first land on the page.

 This is really easy in your GetResponse account.
-There’s a setting to do it right next to where you selected either a pop-over or a lightbox.
+There’s a setting to do it inside the editor:

 I recommend you set this to the maximum, so it shows 20 seconds after people have been on your site.
 With that one setting, you’ve swept away much of the annoyance factor with your pop-up.
 Pretty simple, eh?